Why and how to take part?

 •the timing of events is changing in response to climate change

-The species we have chosen as indicators of moorland health are show below.
-Click the info icon for more details about why we have chosen each species, or click the speaker icon to hear examples of their calls and songs.
+The species we have chosen as potential indicators of climate change are show below.
+Click on the images below more details about why we have chosen each species, or click the speaker icon to hear examples of their calls and songs.

 How to take part